 The CDC views overall mental health and suicide as important public health issues, and as such, it’s dedicated extensive time and research to them.
 On this site, you’ll find nationwide statistics, helpful resources, factsheets, and more.

 5. Action Alliance for Suicide Prevention

 This is a public and private alliance of organizations dedicated to preventing suicide.
 The Action Alliance works with many groups, including government agencies, religious groups, schools, and mental health organizations to help people understand and prevent suicide.
-The Action Alliance, along with the Surgeon General, released a report called National Strategy for Suicide Prevention, which is one of the most comprehensive guides on this topic.

 7. Crisis Text Line